wavefrontHQ/docs/pages/doc/wavefront_release_notes.md

 ## 2023-07.x Release Notes

-**Amazon Web Services Integration Improvements**
+**Amazon Web Services Integration Improvements:**

-With this release, when you register an AWS CloudWatch integration, you can add custom namespaces so that you can monitor more services no matter whether they are in the default **Products** list of AWS services in our GUI.
-For more information, see [Configuring CloudWatch Data Ingestion](integrations_aws_metrics.html#configuring-cloudwatch-data-ingestion) and [How to Use the Metric Allow List and the Products List](integrations_aws_metrics.html#how-to-use-the-metric-allow-list-and-the-products-list).
+With this release, we've improved the AWS CloudWatch integration.
+When you configure the AWS CloudWatch integration, you can now also add custom namespaces so that you can monitor more services, no matter whether they are in the default **Products** list of AWS services in our GUI.
+For more information, see the [integrations release notes](integrations_new_changed.html#february-2023) for details.

 ## 2023-06.x Release Notes

-**Time Window Picker Changes**
+**Time Window Picker Changes:**

   <table style="width: 100%;">